sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

     });
 ```

-As you can see it is quite minimal and easy to understand.
-When used like this promises bring a lot of clarity to your code as they follow a natural flow.
+As you can see, it is quite minimal and easy to understand.
+When used like this, promises bring a lot of clarity to your code as they follow a natural flow.
 Note how in the first callback we can simply pass the 'processor' function.
 This is because this function returns a promise itself so everything will just flow nicely.

 Working example here:
 {% jsfiddle Rhjbn  js,result %}

-There is a lot to promises, they can be passed around and aggregated into bigger promises, resolved or rejected.
+There is a lot to promises:

+- they can be passed around as regular objects
+- aggregated into bigger promises
+- you can add handlers for failed promises

 ### The big benefit of promises

-Now if you think that this is all there is to promises you are missing the what I consider the biggest advantage.
+Now if you think that this is all there is to promises you are missing what I consider the biggest advantage.
 Promises have a neat trick that neither callbacks, listeners or control flows can do.
-You can add listener to promises even when they have already resolved and those listener will trigger immediately, meaning that you don't have to worry if the event has already happened.
-Let me show you an example of this last point:
+You can add a listener to promise even when it has already been resolved, in this case that listener will trigger immediately, meaning that you don't have to worry if the event has already happened when you add the listener.
+This works the same for aggregated promises.
+Let me show you an example of this:

 {% jsfiddle 8zjGq  js,result %}

 This is a huge feature for dealing with user interaction in the browser.
-In complex applications you may not now the order of actions that the user will take, so promises are an excellent tool for dealing with this.
-See this other [post](http://sporto.github.com/blog/2012/09/22/embracing-async-with-deferreds/).
+In complex applications you may not now the order of actions that the user will take, so you can use promises to track use interaction.
+See this other [post](http://sporto.github.com/blog/2012/09/22/embracing-async-with-deferreds/) if interested.

 ### Pros

-- Really powerful, you can aggregate promises, pass the around, or add listeners when already resolved.
+- Really powerful, you can aggregate promises, pass them around, or add listeners when already resolved.

 ### Cons
-- Least understood of all of these tools.
+- The least understood of all these tools.
 - They can get difficult to track when you have lots of aggregated promises with added listeners along the way.

 Conclusion
 ---------

+That's it!
 These are in my opinion the four main tools for dealing with asynchronous code.
-Hopefully I have help you to understand these tools better.
+Hopefully I have help you to understand them better and gave you more options for you asynchronous needs.